Blue Tees Series 3 Max Golf Rangefinder

 As far as first impressions go, one area that Blue Tees has done a very nice job with is their packaging.

 The box and package make it feel like a device at least as, if not more expensive than the $259 price tag of the Series 3 Max.
+Note, these days you can almost always find this for quite a bit less than $259, so keep an eye on prices.

 One of the first things you notice is that the included carrying case has a bit of a unique design.
-Instead of being a traditional canvas case with an elastic strap, it’s a more rubberized case with a magnetic clasp.
+Instead of being a traditional canvas case with an elastic strap, its a more rubberized case with a magnetic clasp.

 It’s a nice departure and helps to set this Blue Tees rangefinder apart from some of its competitors.
-The only knock I’d have is that the magnet isn’t incredibly strong.
+The only knock I have is that the magnet isn’t incredibly strong.
 Due to this, it feels like the clasp is more for show than anything else.
 But I haven’t had any concerns of losing the rangefinder over it.

 The device itself looks nice.